freddycct/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step, I decided to convert the images to grayscale because most traffic signs can be identified without using the color information.
 It is also faster to train because reducing the images to grayscale reduces the amount of numerical values by 3 times.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling, follow by histogram equalization

+![alt text][image2a]
+![alt text][image2b]
-![alt text][image2]
+![alt text][image2b]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the deep neural network converge faster with more numerical stability if the range of values are consistent across the training examples.

 I decided to generate additional data because I am not getting a higher test accuracy.